|

 In its April 2005 issue, The Gramophone, a leading audiophile magazine

-based in England, selected the CD Howard J. Buss: Modern Times
+based in England, selected the CD Howard J. Buss: Modern Times to be included among The best new recordings

 from North America.